U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 In the Spotlight for the District

-Public Input needed on DRAFT ENVIRONMENTAL ASSESSMENT for the Interagency Management of Special Recreation Permits/Special Use Permits and Designated Camping within the Snake River Planning Area and Teton River Canyon
+Public Comments Available for the Draft Environmental Assessment : Interagency Management of Special Recreation Permits/Special Use Permits and Designated Camping within the Snake River Planning Area and Teton River Canyon.